Twitter URL Scraper

 Copy any Twitter URL and extract Twitter usernames, profile photos, follower count, tweets, hashtags, favorite count, and more.
 Export scraped datasets, run the scraper via API, schedule and monitor runs or integrate with other tools.

 You can access the Twitter URL Scraper programmatically from your own applications by using the Apify API.
-You can choose the language preference from below.
+You can also choose the language preference from below.
 To use the Apify API, you’ll need an Apify account and your API token, found in Integrations settings in Apify Console.

 1{